Skip to main content

 AI audit logging supports detection and investigation of four threat patterns:

-• Unsafe Human-in-the-Loop Failures (PAT-CTL-002) — Logging human review patterns (review time, override rates, approval rates) reveals whether the human oversight layer is functioning or has become a formality.
+• Unsafe Human-in-the-Loop Failures (PAT-CTL-005) — Logging human review patterns (review time, override rates, approval rates) reveals whether oversight is functioning or has become nominal.
+Concrete failure mode: Override rates drop from 15% to < 1% over six months with no change in model accuracy.

-• Goal Drift (PAT-AGT-003) — Logging agent reasoning chains and action sequences enables detection of gradual behavioral drift that may not be apparent from individual outputs.
+• Goal Drift (PAT-AGT-003) — Logging agent reasoning chains enables detection of gradual behavioral drift not apparent from individual outputs.
+Concrete failure mode: Agent action sequences show increasing deviation from established patterns over successive runs.

-• Tool Misuse & Privilege Escalation (PAT-AGT-002) — Logging all agent tool calls with full parameters enables detection of unauthorized actions and post-incident investigation.
+• Tool Misuse & Privilege Escalation (PAT-AGT-006) — Logging all tool calls with full parameters enables detection of unauthorized actions.
+Concrete failure mode: The Cursor IDE MCP vulnerability — unauthorized code execution through compromised tool servers that would have been visible in tool call logs.

 How It Works